-To begin, it is helpful to face a window and take it in as whole.
-Notice its colors, shapes and structure.
+To begin, it is helpful to face a window and take it in as a whole.
+Notice its colors, shapes, and structure.
 Notice how many scenes there are.
-Notice as many different things as you can without analyzing.
-Think of this time as your handshake, a true connection with the window, but only a first impression.
+Notice as many different things as you can without analyzing any of your findings.
+Think of this time as your handshake, a connection with the window, but only a first impression.
 What is being communicated to you as you gaze at it?
 Open your mind and heart to God.
 Ask to see what you most need to see.

-When “reading” medieval windows, one begins on the bottom (closest to the earth) and on the left (more profane than the right which was considered more sacred).
+When “reading” medieval windows, one almost always begins on the bottom (closest to the earth) and on the left (more profane than the right which was considered more sacred).

 Linger patiently with expectation.

 Listen with your eyes.

 Treat a stained glass window as you might an introvert.

 Relax in its presence and wait for it to speak.